-We have put together an in-depth guide to the best adjustable weights most suitable for home use.
+We have put together an in-depth guide to the best adjustable weights most suitable for home use in 2021.
 Adjustable weight dumbbells are one of the most used pieces of fitness equipment for strength and aerobic training.
 Dumbbells are not just for the bodybuilder types and are suitable for women as well as men.

 This article includes affiliate links.
 If you choose to purchase any of the products we have discussed in this article, we may receive a small commission.

-Our top 5 picks are below and lead with the PowerBlock adjustable dumbbell set that stands out for us…
+Our top 5 picks are below and lead with the PowerBlock adjustable weights set that stands out for us…

 - Power Elite Dumbbell Set